 Modern, high-end WiFi systems come with advanced analytics.
 These permit organisations to learn more about their users and visitors, even if they don’t connect to the WiFi network.
-A device can also be tracked over time and its owner’s behavioral profile detected.
+A device can also be tracked over time, and its owner’s behavioural profile can be detected.
 Organisations can also use these analytics to monitor and evaluate the performance of WiFi services and the health of the WiFi infrastructure.
-These “back-end analytics ” substantially improve the level of service your managed service provider can offer.
+These “back-end analytics” substantially improve the level of service your managed service provider can offer.

 8. Engagement Marketing Tools

 These tools enable businesses to directly engage users, during and after their visit, by delivering relevant and personalised content.
 Organisations can further extend their brand’s presence on social media networks through social WiFi.
-They should be able to set up features such as automated Likes, Posts, Check-in’s and Follows in just a few clicks.
-Encouraging users to “Like” their Facebook page and timeline posts should also be an easy task to complete.
+They should be able to set up features such as automated Likes, Posts, Check-ins and Follows in just a few clicks.
+Encouraging users to “Like” their Facebook page and timeline posts should also be accessible.

 9. Central Management

-This type of management offers control of every aspect of your users’ WiFi access across all site locations, all from a single, cloud-based dashboard.
-This includes WiFi onboarding, analytics, visitor traffic and marketing, among others.
-These centralised capabilities give an in-depth view of activity and user experience in each location, which enables better commercial decision making.
+This type of Management offers control of every aspect of your users’ WiFi access across all site locations, all from a single, cloud-based dashboard.
+This includes WiFi onboarding, analytics, visitor traffic and marketing.
+These centralised capabilities give an in-depth view of each location’s activity and user experience, enabling better commercial decision-making.

 10. Optimum monitoring and reporting

-Managed service providers make it their business to keep their engineers up to date on software development and the latest technology.
+Managed service providers make it their business to keep their engineers updated on software development and the latest technology.
 They also have advanced tools to monitor and report on potential security breaches, speed, connectivity and network reliability.

 Cloud technology solutions also provide real-time updates on security incidents around the clock.
-For example, you will be able to see if users are browsing sites that are a potential security risk, allowing you to block their access.
-This allows you to have full control over your network and tailor website access to suit the needs of your organisation.
+For example, you can see if users are browsing sites that are a potential security risk, allowing you to block their access.
+This will give you complete control over your network and tailor website access to suit your organisation’s needs.